JinkiJung/g1128-service-specification/README.md

 You can collaborate on the service-specification.md file for the specification then the repository will turn the file into a nicely-formatted pdf for you.

+The up-to-date pdf file can be found at the release page.

+## How to work?

+*service-specification.md* file in the root is the working document that you need to fill in every sections being required.

-The document template is following the [IALA's G1128 service specification format](https://www.iala-aism.org/product/g1128-specification-e-navigation-technical-services/).
+The given document template follows the [IALA's G1128 service specification format](https://www.iala-aism.org/product/g1128-specification-e-navigation-technical-services/).

-## Versioning of the document
+## Release versioning

-A version is formatted as:
+The version of release is formatted as:
 ```
 format: "${major}.${minor}.${patch}"
 ```